rubylennon/StudentManagementSystem/README.md

 ### StudentManagementSystem

-This README contains the steps necessary to get **Insecure Version** of the StudentManagementSystem application up and running.
+This README contains the steps necessary to get the **Insecure Version** of the StudentManagementSystem application up and running.

 ---